liuji1031/ontology_to_schema/README.md

     <output_instructions stuff>
 ```

-The detailed content for agent settings specifically for DoCO can be found in `config/agent_doco.yaml`.
-To use these
+The detailed content for agent settings specifically for DoCO can be found in `config/agent_doco.yaml`. "api_key_env_varname" specifies the name of the environment variable to retrieve API key from.

+### Docker usage
+See `run_docker.sh` to see an example usage.